 My first visit to Phoenix, in October 2016, saw the chance discovery of Press Coffee in the Scottsdale Quarter development, a short walk from my hotel at the time.
 Since then, I’ve been a regular visitor on my frequent returns to the area, often calling in on my way to/from the office.
 However, that was the old Press Coffee in Scottsdale Quarter: in July 2021, Press Coffee moved to a new, much bigger unit on the other side of the development.
 Naturally on my return at the start of 2023, I had to check it out.

 The old location had a slightly awkward layout, but lots of charm, whereas the new location, a corner spot with windows on either side, has a more regular feel to it.
 There are two ranks of tables in the middle, with the counter at the back, while the windows and high ceiling lead to a bright, airy space.
 There’s more seating outside, with tables along the front and down the side.
-The offering is the familiar Press Coffee one, with two options on espresso, batch-brew filter and pour-over, all roasted in-house, along with limited but very tempting breakfast and lunch menus, backed up with cakes/pastries.
+The offering is the familiar Press Coffee one, with three options on espresso, and two more on batch-brew filter and pour-over, all roasted in-house, along with limited but very tempting breakfast and lunch menus, backed up with cakes/pastries.

 You can read more of my thoughts after the gallery.

 Press Coffee in Scottsdale Quarter has a special place in my heart: as well as being a very pleasant unexpected discovery, it’s also the first speciality coffee shop that I found in Phoenix.
 The original location was in the southwest corner of Scottsdale Quarter, best described as an upmarket, outdoor shopping mall, while the new location is in the northeast corner, a few minutes’ walk from the original.